PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Workflow policy: pull request #955 was closed at the user's direction.
 Do not create, reopen, or update any pull request.
 Future units must use commits and pushes only.

+## Late ExpandDims/flatten-HW result characterization checkpoint

+The adjacent ExpandDims and flatten-HW Transpose/Reshape compatibility owners each return a stable one-counter dictionary, each has exactly one production occurrence, and both receive `model_ir` plus the live `session.layout_state`.
+Their results are currently discarded.

+A strict expected-failure orchestration contract requires `_late_expanddims_reshape_layout_stats` followed by `_late_flatten_hw_reshape_layout_stats`.
+It fixes the captured guarded late-Concat fanout predecessor, exact adjacency and callback contracts, and the following reshape/transpose-to-NHWC-Reshape owner.

+At implementation, replace only these two expressions with assignments.
+Do not change either compatibility/indexed owner or schema, fallback behavior, GraphIndex/pruning/layout synchronization, callback arguments, pass order, guard, reconciliation, scan, sort, metadata write, result consumer, dependency, or TensorFlow behavior.
+Validate both indexed/compatibility owners, terminal orchestration, architecture, and broad related gates sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- focused indexed/compatibility owner, terminal-orchestration, and architecture
+  gate: `300 passed, 1 xfailed in 18.25s`
+- expanded broad related gate: `1660 passed, 1 xfailed in 32.09s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The sole strict expected failure is the intentionally unimplemented adjacent two-result retention contract above.